awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 The AWS Tools for PowerShell Core can be installed on computers that are running Microsoft PowerShell 5.1 or a later release of PowerShell.
 AWS Tools for PowerShell Core is therefore supported on the following operating systems.
-For more information about how to install PowerShell 5.1 on computers that do not run Windows, see `Package installation instructions <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_ in the GitHub repository for the Microsoft PowerShell project.
+For more information about how to install PowerShell 5.1 on computers that do not run Windows, see `Package installation instructions (Linux) <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/linux.md>`_ in the GitHub repository for the Microsoft PowerShell project.
-For more information about how to install PowerShell 5.1 on computers that run Windows 8.1 or Windows 10, see `Package installation instructions
+For more information about how to install PowerShell 5.1 on computers that run Windows 8.1 or Windows 10, see `Package installation instructions (Windows)
 <https://github.com/PowerShell/PowerShell/blob/master/docs/installation/windows.md>`_, also in the GitHub repository for PowerShell.

 * Ubuntu 14.04 LTS and later